Getting started

 And then execute:

-Execute maglev setup within the folder of your rails app and follow screen instructions.
+Execute once the Maglev PRO installation generator within the folder of your rails app and follow screen instructions.

 Create a first theme